 Do you have a new process that requires a mechanical conveyor?
 A huge variety of conveying equipment is available from bulk solids handling equipment suppliers, and this can make the prospect of choosing the right conveyor for your application a bit daunting.
 A good place to start is to consider these basic selection factors:

-Performance Guarantee: Finally, make sure that your supplier provides assurances that the conveyor will successfully transfer your material and perform reliably and cost-effectively for the long run.
-Spiroflow of course guarantees all equipment solutions that have been tested in our test lab.
+Finally, make sure that your supplier provides assurances that the conveyor will successfully transfer your material and perform reliably and cost-effectively for the long run.
+Spiroflow, of course, guarantees all equipment solutions that have been tested in our test lab.